 Duplicate parent-child relationships

-Undoing your own mistakes
+Undoing your own mistake

 How do I specify biological, step, adopted, and foster relationships in Family Tree?